And five myths that you need to get out of your head

-And while partying, building art and setting shit on fire is terrific, there’s more to it than that.
+And while partying, building art, and setting shit on fire is terrific, there’s more to it.

 For many, Burning Man is a playground that allows for near-infinite connection.
 And for an extroverted, gregarious flirt like me, it’s heaven on Earth.

-And for a lot of people, it’s an opportunity to explore their sexuality and connect in sexy ways with scantily-clad, playful souls, and I don’t blame them one bit.
+And for many people, it’s an opportunity to explore their sexuality and connect in sexy ways with scantily-clad, playful souls, and I don’t blame them.

 Almost every first-time participant I know has the goal of having sex at Burning Man.
 But having sex at Burning Man is a lot like having sex in real life; it’s not so easy to come by if you don’t know the secret handshake.

 Oh, you didn’t know there was a secret handshake?
 Well, read on my dusty little love muffin.

 Join the club.
 Having sex at Burning Man is like trying to find the holy grail for some folks.
 And I get it; I’ve been there too.
 We’ve all been there at some point.
 And some are still there, looking for that playa miracle.